mnieber/skandha/README.md

 ## Fact: facets have @input, @data and @output members

 In `Selection.ts` we see the Selection facet class.
 It has a `selectableIds` field that stores the list of ids from which we can select.
 It is marked with the `@input` decorator because this field stores an input.
 The `ids`, `anchorId` and `items` fields are marked as `@output` fields.
 They are used to store the result of calling `selectItem()`.
+Fields that are decorated with `@data` are used both as output and input.

 ## Fact: operations are decorated with `@operation`.

-Conceptually, an operation is a member function that is used to manipulate the facet.
-The `Selection` facet has a `selectItems` operation that allows you to select from the selectable ids.
+The `Selection` facet has a `selectItem()` operation that allows you to select from the selectable ids.
 It stores its results in the `ids`, `anchorId` and `items` fields.
 As the comment mentions, `selectItem()` calls a callback function to do the actual work.
 The reason is that the correct way to make a selection (e.g. what should happen if shift is pressed?) depends on the use-case.
 Therefore, we want to leave it up to the client to decide this.

 ## Fact: operations are logged

-As a side effect of calling an operation, the entire container is logged to the console; this includes the Selection facet, and any other facets that the container may have.
+As a side effect of calling an operation, the entire container is logged to the console; this includes the Selection facet, and any other facets that the container may have (such as filtering, or highlight).
 The log message contains all @input, @data and @output fields of all facets in the container.

 ## Example: a container with Selection, Highlight and Filtering

 Now that we have some idea of what a facet is, we will discuss containers.
 In this example we will take a look at a todos container.
-It uses the `Selection` facet that we saw earlier.
+It uses the `Selection` facet that we saw earlier (and some other facets that we haven't defined yet).

 ```
 // file: createContainer.ts